Exhibition Open Call

 Plenty of Time to Wander the Gallery: Immerse yourself in the art around you, allowing for quiet contemplation and inspiration.

-cannon coffee // Guildford Coffee Club
+Kota coffee // Guildford Coffee Club

 What to Expect from the Relaunched Club: